Current Announcements and Notices

 Proposed Adjustment to Stormwater Fee

-On Tuesday, August 17, 2021, the Jupiter Town Council will consider a resolution during its regular meeting to adjust the monthly fees charged for stormwater services.
-The proposed adjustment is intended to do the following: Enhance stormwater runoff quality to the Loxahatchee River to effectively mitigate existing water quality impairments, minimize the risk of flooding, maintain rates for service consistent with the cost of service, and support the sustainability of the utility’s financial plan including funding for renewal and replacement of aging assets.
+On Tuesday, August 17, 2021, the Jupiter Town Council approved a resolution during its regular meeting to adjust the monthly fees charged for stormwater services.
+On October 1, 2021 residents will see a 1.1% increase in their stormwater utility fee included on their monthly utility bill.
+The adjustment is intended to do the following: Enhance stormwater runoff quality to the Loxahatchee River to effectively mitigate existing water quality impairments, minimize the risk of flooding, maintain rates for service consistent with the cost of service, and support the sustainability of the utility’s financial plan including funding for renewal and replacement of aging assets.

 Beginning January 1, 2019, the use of fertilizers during Jupiter’s rainy season, which runs from June 1 through September 30, is prohibited in the Town of Jupiter.
 Landscape and lawn care businesses that operate in Jupiter should take note of the ban, as well as residents who maintain their own lawns.